Home

 "Mykonos beach - Gorgeous beaches which are prototypes of an ideal Mediterranean beach..."

-If you look forward to visiting one of the Mykonos beaches during your cruise to Mykonos Greece island, here’s a few things to keep in mind.
+If you look forward to visiting your favourite Mykonos beach during your cruise to Mykonos Greece island, here’s a few things to keep in mind.

-Besides the Mykonos attractions, Mykonos village is an attraction in itself… the white washed cubic houses, the labyrinth streets, sophisticated bars, local taverns and fantastic shopping shouldn’t be missed!
+Besides all the Mykonos attractions I wrote about, Mykonos village and its architecture are an attraction in itself… the white washed cubic houses, the labyrinth streets, sophisticated bars, local taverns and fantastic shopping shouldn’t be missed!

-So plan your visit to a Mykonos beach in a way that you’ll still have time to explore the village.
+So plan your visit to a Mykonos beach in a way that you still have time to explore the village.
+You would be sorry if you didn't.

 There are a few ways of getting to Mykonos beach.